General Lee (car): The Warner Brothers era

 By 1983, Warner Brothers turned total control of building General Lees to Ken Fritz.
-Fritz didn't have the job long before he too was fired and at this point Warner Brothers moved full production in-house.
+Fritz didn't have the job long before he too was fired, and at this point Warner Brothers moved full production in-house.
 The General Lee was now the highlight of the series, and WB received enormous amounts of Lee-specific fan mail that nit-picked the inconsistencies of the cars.
-Because of the fame of General Lee, WB had their staff mechanics build the cars to a specific appearance, even underneath.
-All graphics had to meet specifications, all side markers and rocker panel chrome trim were removed; and roll bars and push bars had to meet an exact specification.
+Because of the fame of General Lee, WB had their staff mechanics build the cars to a specific appearance, even underneath, since the dual exhausts and undercarriage of all stunt cars would be seen during jumps.
+All graphics had to meet specifications, all side markers were removed for consistency, allowing '68-bodied Chargers (with small round circular side markers, versus the larger '69 markers) to be used; and roll bars and push bars had to meet an exact specification.
 However, some changes were made before the specifications were laid out: The push bar became wider, the interior became a light beige color, and the roll bars were covered in black foam padding.
 During this period, the only way to distinguish the 1968 conversions from the 1969 originals is by the shape of the dashboard padding.

-As the WB era rolled on, finding the cars became difficult: Piper Cubs were hired to perform aerial searches for 1968 and 1969 Chargers amongst the populace; the jumped cars were now no longer scrapped after one jump if deemed salvageable, and were repaired and used until they could no longer function; and, as last resort, miniature radio-controlled models were also brought in toward the end of the series to replace most of the big jump stunts, thereby saving more cars—something that proved unpopular with many episode directors (including Tom Wopat) who felt that the models did not look realistic.
-By this time, there was also a rivalry for "TV's greatest car" with the Knight Rider series, leading to the models being used more and more for greater jumps to try to out-do that series.
+As the WB era rolled on, finding the cars became difficult: Piper Cubs were hired to perform aerial searches for 1968 and 1969 Chargers amongst the populace; the jumped cars were now no longer scrapped after one jump if deemed salvageable, and were repaired and used until they could no longer function; and, as last resort, miniature radio-controlled models were also brought in toward the end of the series to replace most of the big jump stunts, thereby saving more cars—something that proved unpopular with many episode directors (including Tom Wopat), who felt that the models did not look realistic.
+By this time, there was also a rivalry for "TV's greatest car" with the Knight Rider series, leading to the models being used more and more for greater jumps to try to outdo that series.
 Taking full control also saved some money, as now WB had the ability to buy cars, recondition them, and use them without paying daily rental fees.